 The Federal Statistical Office provides Human Geography Data Collections.

 Deutscher Wetterdienst (DWD)

 Meteorology and Climatology.

 Map of Germany

 Google Map Germany (Deutschland)

 Searchable map of Germany.

-Information and searchable maps of German Cities:
+Information and searchable maps of major German Cities:

 Berlin, Bremen, Dresden, Düsseldorf, Erfurt, Frankfurt, Hamburg, Hannover, Kiel, Köln, Magdeburg, Mainz, München, Potsdam, Saarbrücken, Schwerin, Stuttgart, Wiesbaden